An Awakening

 Click Here

 For this AGT Fantasy 2024 semifinals heading, I'll borrow Simon's comment regarding Loren's performance simply because that's exactly what it was.
-Loren crafted her version of "Over the Rainbow" to pay homage to Judy Garland's original and Israel Kamakawiwo'ole's adaptation, while adding her own elements to create her own version.
+Loren crafted her version of "Over the Rainbow" to pay homage to Judy Garland's original and Israel (Izzy/Brother Iz) Kamakawiwo'ole's adaptation, while adding her own elements to create her own version.
 She produced a special video on the making of the official music video, giving us an inside look at her perfectionist work ethic, humorously seen as a challenge for some of her production associates at times.
-For those who label this as a stylized cover of "Iz's" version, I'll just say that a really close listen to each will help shed light on that misconception.
-I lived, for quite a while, in Israel's hometown, Makaha, and it's a joy to hear his music used so often in films and TV specials.
-Loren was proud to honor his beautiful version by including a bit of the styling and melody, but the two versions differ noticeably beyond that.
+For those who label this as a stylized cover of "Iz's" version, a really close listen to each will clearly reveal the differences.
+I lived, for some time, in Israel's hometown, Makaha, and it's a joy to hear his music used so often in films and TV specials.
+Loren was proud to honor his beautiful version by including a bit of the styling and melody, but the two versions differ widely beyond that.
 The challenge was to create a version without sacrificing the song's identity, and I would say that was managed masterfully.
 I only wish the performance could have lasted longer.

 Click Here